-Training program at the plant are established by Wartsila.
-These are primarily aimed to ensure that all site employees perform their tasks in the most efficient and safe manner.
-The Company and Wartsila are committed to empower qualified Omani Nationals to acquire better-quality engineering and related skills and take up higher responsibilities in operating and maintaining the Plant.
-To this end, since inception, the strategy of the Company and Wartsila has been to train and develop qualified Omani staff to take up additional responsibilities in the due course.
-Annual performance review of each employee includes assessment of their career growth carried out.
-Wartsila has been successful in identifying candidates, especially young Omani graduates, with high potentials to take them through a higher level of specialized training and peer guidance to develop the skills & competency to higher levels.
+Training programs at the plant are established by Wartsila.
+These are primarily aimed to ensure that all site employees perform their tasks most efficiently and safely.
+The Company and Wartsila are committed to empowering qualified Omani Nationals to acquire better-quality engineering and related skills and take up higher responsibilities in operating and maintaining the Plant.
+To this end, since inception, the strategy of the Company and Wartsila has been to train and develop qualified Omani staff to take up additional responsibilities in due course.
+The annual performance review of each employee includes an assessment of their career growth carried out.
+Wartsila has been successful in identifying candidates, especially young Omani graduates, with high potential to take them through a higher level of specialized training and peer guidance to develop the skills & competency to higher levels.

-At the HQ level, the company sets Individual Development Plan for every employee to empower qualified Omani Nationals to acquire better-quality related skills and take up higher responsibilities, helping them to fulfill their assigned tasks.
-Annual performance review of each employee includes assessment of their career growth is carried out.
-The Overall Omanisation for the company only is 93%.
+At the HQ level, the company sets an Individual Development Plan for every employee to empower qualified Omani Nationals to acquire better-quality related skills and take up higher responsibilities, helping them to fulfill their assigned tasks.
+An annual performance review of each employee includes an assessment of their career growth and is carried out.
+The Overall Omanisation for the company is 93%.